riverrun/openmaize/README.md

 ## TODO

-* [ ] Support more database adapters when making Ecto query
-    * we only support postgres at the moment
 * [ ] Add customizable unique identifier for user model
     * currently the identifier is name -- allow developers to customize this
-    * planned for when Erlang 18 is more widely adopted, as Erlang 18 supports variables as Map keys
+    * planned for when there is support for variables as Map keys -- Elixir 1.2

-We would also like to implement more checks, based on developer's needs.
+* [ ] Add more plugs / checks
+* [ ] Add warning when not using https

 ### License